i-sachinkumar/ERP/README.md

 This project was developed by [Sachin](https://github.com/i-sachinkumar).
 ---
 Special thanks to [@syalakshay](https://github.com/syalakshay) for his valuable contributions to the UI design.
 The project benefited greatly from his community post, and I appreciate the creativity and effort put into the design.

+---
+**Disclaimer:**

+This code is the intellectual property of the project owner.
+You are not allowed to use, modify, or distribute this code without explicit permission from the owner.

+If you are interested in using this code, please contact the owner at [rjsk.gaya@gmail.com] for permission.